Ethical Finance: Merging Profit & Purpose

 The forum will conclude with a reception hosted by the Scottish Government at the historic and famed Edinburgh Castle.

-Located a short distance away from the conference venue, the accomodation options listed below suit a wide array of budgets and needs.
+Located a short distance away from the conference venue, the accommodation options listed below suit a wide array of budgets and needs.

 Avail exclusive booking rates at the options listed below!